This post may contain affiliate links, please see the privacy policy for details.

 - 1 Head cauliflower

-- ½ Cup extra virgin olive oil divided
+- ½ Cup olive oil

 - 1 Teaspoon sea salt

-- 2 Teaspoon black pepper coarse
+- 2 Teaspoon black pepper, coarse

 - 2 Cloves garlic

-- 6 Ounces bacon chopped
+- 6 Ounces bacon, chopped

 - 4 egg yolks

-- 1 Cup parmesan cheese grated
+- 1 Cup parmesan cheese, freshly grated

-- Pinch red pepper flakes
+- 1 Pinch red pepper flakes

-Garnish
+To Garnish

-- 4 Tablespoon parsley fresh, chopped
+- 4 Tablespoon parsley, fresh, chopped

-- 1/4 Cup parmesan cheese shaved
+- ¼ Cup parmesan cheese, shaved or grated

-Pasta
+Pasta (Optional)

-- 1 Pound rigatoni gluten free or regular
+- 1 Pound rigatoni, gluten free or regular

 Instructions

-- Preheat the oven to 425 degrees F.
+- Preheat the oven to 425°F.

-- Chop cauliflower into 1” florets.
+- Chop cauliflower into 1-inch florets.
 Toss with 2 tablepsoons of olive oil, sea salt, a pinch of black pepper, and garlic powder.
-Spread onto a foil-lined baking sheet and place into the oven on the top rack. roast for 40 minutes.

-- If serving with pasta, start to cook 1 pound of your choice of pasta per package directions.(optional)
+- If serving with pasta, start to cook 1 pound of rigatoni or your choice of pasta, following the package directions.

 - In a small mixing bowl, beat the egg yolks.
 Whisk in remaining olive oil, parmesan, ground black pepper, and salt.